Configure a Workflow Trigger

 |

-It is also possible to create triggers based on Custom Data fields, including the following field types:
+It's also possible to create triggers based on custom data fields, including the following field types:

 - Dropdown